Deducteam/lambdapi/doc/sections/commands.md

 - `protected`: the symbol can only be used in left-hand side of rewrite rules outside of its module.

+Exposition obeys the following rules
+- a public symbol can't by typed by private symbols
+- a public symbol can't rewrite to private symbols
+- foreign protected symbols can be used in the left-hand side of rewrite rules exclusively
+- rewrite rules can't be defined on foreign private symbols.

 **Implicit arguments**.
 Some function symbol arguments can be declared as implicit meaning that they must not be given by the user later.
 Implicit arguments are replaced by `_` at parsing time,